timmylott/clickhouse-adhoc-file-analysis/README.md

 These instuctions are for MacOS

 Run clickhouse server on your local machine and use DBeaver as a client.
-There is a bash script here that you can run that will generate the select statements for your files to quickly get you analying your files.
+There is a bash script here that you can run that will generate the select statements for your files to quickly get you analysing your files.

 ## Some Links
 - ClickHouse quick start - https://clickhouse.com/clickhouse#getting_started